Team-Arroyo/Arroyo-main/README.md

 ![BySearch with Terms](https://github.com/Team-Arroyo/Internal_Documentation/blob/main/bySearchWithPill.jpg)

+Click `x` on the pill to remove an log attribute: log attribute value pair.
-To remove an attribute: value pair, click `x` on the pill.
-To update an attribute: value pair, type the log attribute in with the updated value at click the `+` button.
-You will see the attribute: value pair update.
-You can only have two attribute: value pairs.
+If you wish to update an existing log attribute: log attrubute value pair, enter the log attribute and the updated value log attribute value, then click the `+` button.

+You can one or two log attribute: log attribute value pairs.
+If you do not have any log attributes you want to search, use bulk re-ingest instead.

 3. Click `Ingest Matching Log Enteries`.
 You will recieve a prompt when the request for re-ingestion is recieved.
 ### To Stop